 Student Marketing Managerckhorn2@uic.edu

-Christina is a third year student at UIC, majoring in Biohemistry.
-At AARCC, she is responsible for creating marketing materials through videos, pictures and social media and working with the contributors to the AARCC blog.
+Christina (she/her/hers) is a fourth year student at UIC, majoring in Biohemistry.
+At AARCC, she is responsible for creating marketing materials through videos, pictures and social media while also working with the contributors to the AARCC blog.
 With this position, she hopes to bring awareness of the issues surrounding the Asian American community.
 Christina identifies as first generation Cambodian-American.
 She is most active in the Filipino American community at UIC through Filipinos in Alliance (FIA).
 She was a past cultural coordinator, where she choreographed and taught traditional Filipino dances.
-In the year of 2016-2017, she is serving as Vice President-Internal for FIA and as Marketing/Recruitment Chair for Culture Shock, a new organization at UIC.
-Her favorite activities are singing very loudly in the car and playing with her pet hedgehog.
+This year, she is serving as co-president of FIA.

 Community Connections Coordinatorrpate274@uic.edu

-Elaine is a fourth year student majoring in Neuroscience with a minor in Disability and Human Development.
-At AARCC, she is responsible for assisting with the organization of events and programs that connect students with Asian American communities in the Chicagoland area.
-She hopes to strengthen the relationship between UIC students and the AAPI community.
-She is active as a mentor in the Asian American Mentor Program, as an outreach intern for the AANAPISI Initiative, and a research tutor in the Global Asian Studies department.
-Outside of school and work, she enjoys dancing with EVO Dance Troupe, scoping out coffee shops in the city, traveling (especially to San Francisco), and watching reruns of How I Met Your Mother.
+Ram (he/him/his) is a fourth year student majoring in Biochemistry with a minor in Philosophy.
+At AARCC, he is responsible for assisting with the organization of events and programs that connect students with Asian American communities in the Chicagoland area.
+He hopes to strengthen the relationship between UIC students and the AAPI community.
+He is an active member of Asian American Students In Alliance, an outreach intern for the AANAPISI Initiative, an EMT for UIC EMS, and a research assistant in the Department of Cardiology at UIC's College of Medicine.
+Outside of work and school, he spends his time with EVO Dance Troupe, watching Game of Thrones, cooking five-star meals, and playing with his pet bunny.

 Student Organization Outreach Coordinatorlvilay2@uic.edu